galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 # Prepare Galaxy and data

-First of all, this tutorial will get you hands on the basic Galaxy tasks, including creating a history and importing data.
+First of all, this tutorial will get you hands on with some basic Galaxy tasks, including creating a history and importing data.

 ## Get familiar with Galaxy